Cemetery records | National Library of Australia (NLA)

 • The Northern Territory (of) Australia Deaths 1824 to 2004: Index of Northern Territory related deaths were extracted from cemeteries registers, headstones, newspapers, probates and police journals.
 Contains 31,000 records mainly from the NT but some Territorians who died or were buried in other places.

-You can access these resources in the Newspapers and Family History zone.
+You can access microfiche and microfilm in the Newspapers and Family History zone.
+These titles are held in the Northern Territory Family History Microfiche Drawer

 Lone Graves of the Northern Territory of Australia from June 1839 to July 1976